MapcreatorIO/api-docs/source/v1/wrapper.html.md

 }).save();

 const revision = await job.revisions.new({
   mapstyleSetId: 1
 }).save(object);

 // Will resolve when the request finishes.
 Not when the build is done. await revision.build("https://example.com/callback");
 ```

-Creating a new job and building it is pretty straight foreward.
+Creating a new job and building it is pretty straight forward.
 Revisions are slightly different then other resource instances.
 Their save function requires the new map definition as an argument.
 This is to make it easier to re-use the same revision instance.

 ## Pagination